jrph-data/customer-segmentation-efa-kmeans/README.md

 ## 🎯 Key Findings
 - Reduced data dimensionality to 4 factors through EFA.
 - Identified three market segments.
-- The most profitable are consumers with the highest income that does in-store and catalog purchases and barely browses online offerings.
+- The most profitable consumers are those with the highest incomes who make purchases in-store and through catalogs, while rarely browsing online product offerings.
-- This is followed by the old long-tenure customers with decent income who seek web deals and are responsive to online promotions.
+- This is followed by long-tenured customers with decent incomes who actively seek web deals and are responsive to online promotions.

 **Recommendation:** Feature full-priced premium products in catalogs and physical stores, while concentrating promotional campaigns and exclusive discounts on the website.